forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Increasing the Security by Limiting (Offensive) Military:
   * Reducing the number of offensive weapons.
-    > As suitable weapons for offensive actions are usually mobile and/or heavily armored/stealth and/or have a long range such as rockets (including hypersonic rockets), airplanes (especially stealth airplanes and long-range bombers), armored vehicles (including tanks and armored self propelled artillery) and long-range (combat)drones.
+    > Weapons suitable for offense are usually mobile and/or heavily armored/stealth and/or have a long range such as rockets (including hypersonic rockets), airplanes (especially stealth airplanes and long-range bombers), armored vehicles (including tanks and armored self propelled artillery) and long-range (combat)drones.
-  * Limits on exercises:
+  * Limits in exercises:
     * the number of troupes in exercises.
-    * Limit tests and exercises involving offensive weapons.
+    * limits for tests and exercises involving offensive weapons.

 * Reducing Nuclear Weapons and their storage sites in Europe and around the world.
 "A withdrawal of all US/NATO nuclear weapons from Europe would have a constructive impact on international disarmament." (<https://cnduk.org/resources/united-states-nuclear-weapons-europe/>, 7.10.) <!-- increasing them is considered dangerous and to increase tensions and insecurity <https://www.theguardian.com/world/2022/oct/05/poland-us-nuclear-wars-russia-putin-ukraine -->

 ##### Refs Security and Disarmament
 * <https://cnduk.org/> "CND campaigns non-violently to achieve British nuclear disarmament – to get rid of the Trident nuclear weapons system and stop its replacement.
-But we recognise that Britain’s nuclear weapons are only a small part of the problem, so we also campaign for a global nuclear weapons ban." from <https://cnduk.org/who/>, 7.10.
+But we recognise that Britain’s nuclear weapons are only a small part of the problem, so we also campaign for a global nuclear weapons ban." from <https://cnduk.org/who/>, October 22

 ### NATO Trust building